-Member Fetner mentioned the budget transfer for the riverwalk enhancements and suggested the Board hear from those who are activating the riverwalk about constraints to make sure the Board's suggestions aren't just aesthetic, but functional.
+Member Fetner mentioned the budget transfer for the riverwalk enhancements and suggested the Board hear from those who are activating the riverwalk about constraints they're experiencing to make sure the Board suggestions aren't just aesthetic but functional.
 She asked if this could be discussed at SIC.